-These Spicy Blackberry Margaritas for a crowd are THE BEST margaritas ever!
-Tequila, blackberry brandy, green chiles, fresh fruit, agave, orange juice, and lime.
+Spicy Blackberry Margaritas for a crowd are THE BEST margaritas ever!
+This easy margaritas recipe uses tequila, blackberry brandy, green chiles, fresh fruit, agave, orange juice, and lime.
 Rimmed with chili salt.
 Cheers!

 HAPPY NATIONAL MARGARITA DAY!
 I wait for this day with anticipation every year (kidding…kind of??).
 My absolute favorite holiday (kidding again…we think)!!
-Is there any cocktail better than a refreshing margarita??
-Synonymous with fun, festivities, and great taste; I just love to get creative with margaritas.
-I cannot get enough.
+Is there any cocktail recipe better than refreshing margaritas??
+Synonymous with fun, festivities, and great taste.

 As you can see…I really do love margaritas!
 They’re the perfect drink for entertaining.
 These Spicy Blackberry Margaritas are my new favorite.
 Just the right amount of spice, and such a vibrant and pretty color.
 Love at first sip.